rocky-linux/documentation/docs/guides/web/nginx-multisite.md

 ### Disabling a website

-If you need to stop one of your websites to work on it before taking it live again, just delete the symbolic link in sites-enabled, eg.:
+If you need to stop one of your websites to work on it before taking it live again, just delete the symbolic link in sites-enabled:

 ```bash
 rm /etc/nginx/sites-enabled/test.server.site1.conf